Canon 60D vs 70D

 Review summary: Canon 60D vs 70D

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Canon 70D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 60D: